Last Updated: June 3, 2026

 Download

-Click on the Download icon above to open the Resource Definition.mpp file.
+Click the Download icon above to open the Resource Definition.mpp file.

-Let’s suppose your company does training and development and it has sold a training workshop to a customer that has to be developed from scratch and you are the project manager.
-The job is time and materials, so the rates are those you are actually going to bill the customer.
+In this exercise, suppose your company provides training and development and has sold a training workshop to a customer that must be developed from scratch, and you are the project manager.
+The job is time and materials, so the rates are the ones you will bill the customer.
 At the top of the next column, define the list of resources.

-As mentioned in the Master Class Book, the best way to learn this functionality is to repeat the cycle 10 times, or as many times as it takes for you to get it.
-In general, our experience is that it takes most people around four times and the light bulb goes.
+As mentioned in the Master Class Book, the best way to learn this functionality is to repeat the cycle 10 times or as many times as it takes to get it.
+In general, our experience is that it takes most people about 4 attempts.

 In the Resource Definition.mpp file, define these additional resources:

-Project Manager, Work type, Standard Calendar, Max Units of 100% standard rate of $1,000 per day.
-Enter Company in the Group field.
+Project Manager, Work type, Standard Calendar, set Max Units to 100%, and standard rate at $1,000 per day.
+Enter the Company in the Group field.

-Customer Contact.
-This one is a little more difficult to define because there is no cost on your end and they have told you they are not available for more than around 8 hours weekly, so you want to track their time.
+Customer Contact is a little more challenging to define because you do not incur any cost.
+They have told you they are not available for more than 8 hours weekly, so you want to track their time.

-Plus, your company has the initiative to develop a parametric database so that on future projects like this one, you want to be able to give a customer a realistic estimate of how much time will be expected from them.
+Your company has also taken the initiative to develop a parametric database so that you can give customers a realistic estimate of how much time they will be expected to spend on future projects like this one.

 In addition, this resource is on vacation for August 2021.
 Beginning September 1, 2021, when they hope to wrap up the project, they are available 20 hours a week.